Empress Myeongseong: Later years

 Gojong and his wife shared an affection during the later years of their marriage.
-Gojong was chosen to become King not because of his astuteness (lacking because he was never formally educated) or because of his bloodline (which was mixed with courtesan and common blood), but because the Pungyang Jo clan had wrongly assumed they could control him indefinitely through his father.
+Gojong was chosen to become king not because of his astuteness (lacking because he was never formally educated) or because of his bloodline (which was mixed with courtesan and common blood), but because the Pungyang Jo clan had wrongly assumed they could control him indefinitely through his father.
 Eventually Gojong was pressured by his Min advisers to seize control of the government, which he did.
 In attending to responsibilities of state, he depended frequently on his capable wife for the conduct of international and domestic affairs.
 In so doing, Gojong came to appreciate his wife's wit, intelligence, and ability to learn quickly.
 As the problems of the kingdom increased, Gojong relied even more on his wife.

 By the years of modernisation of Joseon, it is safe to assume that Gojong had come to love his wife.
 They began to spend much time with each other, privately and officially.
 His affection for her was enduring.
-When Daewongun regained political power after the death of the queen consort, he presented a proposal with the aid of certain Japanese officials posthumously to lower his daughter-in-law's status from queen consort to commoner.
+When the Daewongun regained political power after the death of the queen, he presented a proposal with the aid of certain Japanese officials to posthumously lower his daughter-in-law's status from queen to commoner.
 The official degree of degradation issued against the dead queen was regarded as a fraud and was rescinded by the issuers not long afterwards, in the meantime having been rejected by the US and all legations bar one.
-On 15 October 1895, a few days after the murder, when the terrified King and the Crown Prince were confined to the palace, still believing that the queen consort had managed to run away from her pursuer, Daewongun issued in the King's name an edict that she was to be divorced for desertion and that the King would remarry.
+On 15 October 1895, a few days after the murder, when the terrified king and the crown prince were confined to the palace, still believing that the queen had managed to run away from her pursuers, the Daewongun issued in the king's name an edict that she was to be divorced for desertion and that the king would remarry.

 Gojong bitterly refused to cooperate.
-Instead, he raised his deceased wife's position to Bin; the title being the first rank of Women of the Internal Court.
+Instead, he raised his deceased wife's position to Bin; the title being of the first rank in the Internal Court.
 He erected a spirit shrine to her in the inner palace enclosure.
 It was connected to the house by a decorated gallery.

-After Gojong's father died in early 1898, he did not attend the funeral due to their strained relationship in consequence of the queen consort's murder and Daewongun's subsequent actions.
+After Gojong's father died in early 1898, he did not attend the funeral due to their strained relationship in consequence of the queen's murder and the Daewongun's subsequent actions.
 It is said that Gojong's cries at the death of his father were heard over the palace walls.

 Residence

 The royal couple had three palaces available to them in Seoul.
-They chose to reside in the Northern Palace, Gyeongbokgung Palace, where ultimately the queen's assassination took place.
-After that, and following his return from sanctuary in the Russian Legation, Gojong refused to live in Gyeongbokgung Palace.
-In life, the queen consort used a series of inter-communicating small rooms separated by sliding panel doors.
+They chose to reside in the northern palace, Gyeongbokgung, where ultimately the queen's assassination took place.
+After that, and following his return from sanctuary in the Russian legation, Gojong refused to live in Gyeongbokgung.
+In life, the queen used a series of inter-communicating small rooms separated by sliding panel doors.
 These rooms were approximately 8 foot (2.4 metres) square.
 This palace also contained the great Throne Hall, Geunjeongjeon.